-Komas Ltd is a Finland based company offering machined components, forgings, hydraulic pipes and plate cuttings.
-The company is known about their global supply chain and early adapter in the field of digital supply chain.
-Jarl Matti Anttila from Jakamo had a chat with Eetu Pakkanen, the Head of Procurement at Komas.
+Komas Ltd is a Finland based company offering machined components, forgings, hydraulic pipes, and plate cuttings.
+The company is known about its global supply chain and early adapter in the field of the digital supply chain.
+We got an opportunity to interview Eetu Pakkanen, the Head of Procurement at Komas.

-You took the first steps towards digital supply chain few years ago.
-Why did you start the digital development?
+You took the first steps towards digital supply chain a few years ago.
+Why did you start digital development?

 We had some significant challenges in our procurement processes and one of them was claim processing.
 We recognized that requirements to handle and process claims effectively was changed.
 Our existing system did not give us that kind of capability to fit our need.
 Actually, at the same time we found a pretty new solution designed for collaboration between manufacturing companies and we decided to test it fast.

-Which supply chain processes have you digitalized and which one are you going to digitalize?
+Which Komas supply chain processes have you digitalized and which one are you going to digitalize?

 We started with the claims processing, it was the first step.
 After that we expanded the digital scope to supplier audits and request for quotations.
 Finally, we made the big step and digitalized the whole purchase order processing – PO sending, change handling and order confirmation.
 Now we’re able to direct our customers’ sales orders automatically to our ERP and receive suppliers’ order confirmations automatically to our ERP.